2013 Moskowitz Prize for Socially Responsible Investing

 The $5,000 Prize competition is open to authors of studies relevant to social and sustainable investing.
 Studies from all business disciplines are welcomed, but should be of a quality suitable for publication in an academic journal.
 The prize-winning study is selected by a panel of judges from academia and the investment industry and will be accepted for publication in the Journal of Investing.
 Honorable mention or additional monetary prizes may be awarded at the judges’ discretion.
 The Moskowitz Prize is administered by an independent group of volunteers in cooperation with the Center for Responsible Business.

-Anyone may enter.
-Studies may be published or unpublished, but unpublished studies should be of a quality appropriate for publication in a peer-reviewed academic journal.
+Studies from all business disciplines and economics are welcomed.
+Both published papers and working papers are eligible.
+Working papers should be of a quality suitable for publication in a peer-reviewed academic journal.
 Studies will be considered for the Prize only once.

 Entries are reviewed by a jury of scholars and investment professionals.
 Judging criteria include: